 1. Fill 2 medium pots 1/2 way full with water.

-2. Place a glass bowl with a spout in each pot.
+2. Place a glass bowl or Pyrex measuring cup with a spout in each pot.

 **Remember that oil heats up faster then water.
 Your goal is to get both mixtures at the same temp. before you can combine them so take care to not heat your oils to quickly-I raise the heat on my water mixture higher to balance out the difference.**

-4. Once the emulsifying wax is melted and the neodefend has dissolved, and both your water mixture and your oil mixture are around the same temperature, remove from heat and mix the water into the oil.
+4. Once the emulsifying wax is melted and the neodefend has dissolved, and both your water mixture and your oil mixture are around the same temperature, remove from heat and pour the water into the oil.

 **As a rule of thumb, both mixtures need to be about the same temperature when mixed.
 This temperature is typically around 160 degrees.**

-5. Take a hand blender and mix your water/oil mixture for about 40 seconds to 1 minute.
-Let stand for 15 minutes then mix for about 30 seconds again.
+5. Take a immersion blender and mix your water/oil mixture for about 40 seconds to 1 minute.
+Let stand for 15 minutes then mix again for about 30 seconds again.
 Once you notice that the water isn’t separating at the bottom of your bowl after not mixing for a few minutes, you are done mixing.
 This process can take up to 1 hour.
 You can't mix your cream too much so make sure you've done enough mixing before moving on to the next step.

 6. Once your mixture is no longer hot, add your essential oils then pour into containers.